OpenWebAdvocacy/website/src/posts/apples-browser-engine-ban-persists-even-under-the-dma.md

 However, the fact that Safari heavily reuses iOS code and components is unlikely to be a genuine security feature and is almost certainly a cost-saving measure.
 By reusing code and libraries between iOS components, Apple can save significant amounts on staffing.
 This comes with two significant downsides: First it worsens security by locking Safari updates to iOS updates, increasing the time it takes security patches to reach users.
 Second, this tight coupling harms Safari itself by making it difficult for Apple to port its browser to other operating systems, ultimately weakening its competitiveness and reach.
 It also means that Apple can't offer beta versions of Safari to iOS users without them installing an entire beta version of the operating system, a limitation that other browsers do not have.

-According to Kyle, Apple has created a program that allows third-party engines *“in a way we feel comfortable with in terms of security, privacy, and integrity”* but offered no specifics.
-He then shifted blame onto browser vendors, stating that Mozilla and Google have simply *“chosen not to”* bring their engines to iOS, omitting the fact that Apple's technical and contractual constraints make doing so unviable.
+According to Kyle, Apple has created a program that allows third-party engines *"in a way we feel comfortable with in terms of security, privacy, and integrity"* but offered no specifics.
+He then shifted blame onto browser vendors, stating that Mozilla and Google have simply *"chosen not to"* bring their engines to iOS, omitting the fact that Apple's technical and contractual constraints make doing so unviable.

 > There's a lot of OWA people here in the rooms so well done on that. **I also half the questions at least were about browser engines, which is obviously an Article 5(7) as opposed to a 6(3) issue**.
 More than happy as Kyle already did to address the question, **but I think it would be a shame that a session that is about choice screens and uninstallation and the defaults become a browser engine discussion.** I was pleased that Kush was nodding when Kyle was pointing out the ongoing engagements with Google and Mozilla, which are continuing right up even to last week, and I think just some more this week. **There was a bottom line issue, however, which is that both Google and Mozilla have everything they need to build their engines and ship them on iOS today.** We heard some other issues mentioned.
 We are happy to engage on those issues.
 We are engaging on those issues, but everything is in place to ship here in the EU today.
 I think that's an extremely important point to take away from this.
 > <cite>[Gary Davis - Apple - Senior Director Apple Legal](https://www.youtube-nocookie.com/embed/_nRU9XUbnpM?si=c8fJkMSrN8V0Idhd)<br>(emphasis added)</cite>